yoosofan/prezentprogramo/docs/examples/tutorial.rst

 Slides can have presenter notes!
 ================================

-This is the killer-feature of Bildumilo! as very few other tools like this support a presenter console.
+This is the killer-feature of Prezentprogramo! as very few other tools like this support a presenter console.
 You add presenter notes in the slide like this:

 .. note::